 As former Freedom Works Vice President Dean Clancy puts it: “Any legislation to end surprise bills should ideally reflect free-market principles:” They must maintain a level playing field between insurers and physicians, respect freedom of contract, and honor the states’ primary role as insurance regulators under our Constitution, he explains.

 Some are urging Congress to use the existing New York “surprise bills” law as a model; however, AAPS does not support government intervention in solving this problem created by insurers.
 While the NY law does include at least some protections for patients and physicians seeking to contract outside of insurance company control, and aims to hold insurers accountable for paying market-based fees, the NY surprise billing law is not a panacea.
 Like the other proposals, it is based on the flawed premise that harm caused by failed government policies can be fixed with even more top-down regulations controlling private businesses.
 In addition, certain bills in Congress claimed to be based on the NY law are different in ways that are less market-friendly than the actual NY legislation.

 Here’s how you can help speak out :

 1) Call your U.S. Senators.

-Tell them the following: “Vote NO on S. 1895.
+Tell them the following: “Vote NO on S. 1895 or any version of it that is pushed into upcoming spending bills.
 The proposal promises to end surprise bills but instead it will reduce access to care and limit insurance company responsibility for covering medical fees.
 Any legislation addressing surprise bills must protect patients’ options to work with physicians of their choice outside of insurance company control and not allow insurers to unilaterally set reimbursement.”

 Phone numbers and addresses for local offices are available by clicking on your Senators’ names here: https://www.senate.gov/general/contact_information/senators_cfm.cfm.